So Much More Than a Headache: What’s Your Migraine Routine?

 Go get your meds figured out.
 I’m not focusing on that here but it’s mega mega important.

-A migraine hurts in a specific way that’s so different than any other headache.
+A migraine hurts in a specific way that’s so different than any other headache, and one job of those with migraine disease is that we have to figure out the difference in how they feel in their early stages.
 It lives behind my eyes and forehead.
-It makes the skin on my head and neck incredibly sensitive to the touch and achy.
-In fact I’ve used a giant back massager thing on my temples and occipital bulge (the bumps on the back of my head) so much that the next day I woke up with near-bruises.
-But when it’s one of the only things that gives momentary relief, what are you gonna do?
+My eyes and ears are sensitive in a completely unique way.
+The skin on my head and neck becomes incredibly achy and sensitive to the touch.
+(I’ve used a back massager on my temples and head so much that the next day I woke up with near-bruises.
+But when it’s one of the only things that gives momentary relief, what are you gonna do?)

 Don’t forget to gather your migraine routine thingamajigs